Average pace and horizontal chords: The Universal Chord Theorem

-This problem, known as the \textit{Universal Chord Theorem}, has been repeatedly reworked over the past 200 years.
-One statement reads: For a continuous function $f:[0,L] \to\mathbf{R}$ with $f(0)=f(L)$, the necessary and sufficient condition for $f$ to have a horizontal chord of length $h$ is that $h=L/m$ for some positive integer $m$ (\cite{boas}, \cite{levit}).
-In his book \cite{boas}, Boas gave a history of the problem, tracing it back as early as Andr\'e-Marie Amp\`ere, who in 1806 proved the positive part of the assertion (see \cite{ampere}).
+The \textit{Universal Chord Theorem}, as it is known, has been repeatedly reworked over the past 200 years.
+One statement reads (\cite{boas}, \cite{levit}): \begin{theorem}[Universal Chord Theorem] For a given length $h$, the necessary and sufficient condition for a continuous function \mbox{$f:[0,L] \to\mathbf{R}$} with \mbox{$f(0)=f(L)$} to have a horizontal chord of length $h$ is that $h=L/m$ for some positive integer $m$. \end{theorem} In his book \cite{boas}, Boas gave a history of the problem, tracing it back as early as Andr\'e-Marie Amp\`ere, who in 1806 proved the positive part of the assertion (see \cite{ampere}).
 The modern history of the theorem begins with L\'evy, who in 1934 provided a complete proof (see \cite{levy}).
-L\'evy's negative part of the assertion is proved using a counter-example function which is smooth: For $h$ not an integer reciprocal of $L$, and a periodic function $\varphi(x)$, with period $h$, such that $\varphi(0)=0$, the function $f(x) = \varphi(x) - \frac{x}{L} \varphi(L) : [0,L] \rightarrow \mathbf{R}$ has $f(0) = 0 = f(L)$, and no horizontal chords of length $h$.
+L\'evy's negative part of the assertion is proved using a counter-example function which is smooth: For $h$ not an integer reciprocal of $L$, and a nontrivial smooth periodic function $\varphi(x)$, with period $h$, such that $\varphi(0)=0$, the function $f(x) = \varphi(x) - \frac{x}{L} \varphi(L) : [0,L] \rightarrow \mathbf{R}$ has $f(0) = 0 = f(L)$, and no horizontal chords of length $h$.
 In 1963, Levit showed that if $f$ is continuous on $[0,L]$ and changes sign $n$ times in that interval, and $f(0)=f(L)=0$, then $f$ has horizontal chords of every length between $0$ and $\frac{L}{\left \lfloor{(n+3)/2}\right \rfloor}$ (see \cite{levit}).

+Assuming the Universal Chord Theorem, we can give a proof of the result equivalent to our running problem:

+\begin{proof}[Proof of Proposition \ref{hc}] A continuous function $f:[0,L]\to\mathbf{R}$ \emph{must have} a horizontal chord of length $1$ if and only if $L$ is an integer.
+For a positive non-integer $L>1$, this condition is not satisfied, so such a function exists with no horizontal chord of length $1$. \end{proof}

+Given a candidate function $f(x)$, it is easy to check whether it has a horizontal chord of length $1$ or not: graph $f(x)$ and $f(x-1)$ on the same axes, and see whether they intersect, as in Figure \ref{sawtooth}.
+The more difficult task is to construct such a function in the first place!
+In the next section, we explore the work of Hopf, who solved an amazing generalization of the problem.